1:1 Mentorship + Placement Support

 Referrals are a boost — used thoughtfully.

 We focus on building your profile and interview readiness first.
-When a referral genuinely strengthens your application for a specific role, we use it — cleanly and professionally.
+When a referral genuinely strengthens your application for a specific role, we use it cleanly and professionally.
+AI may help with JD breakdowns, resume drafts, and outreach drafts — but final positioning must stay truthful, skill-backed, and human-reviewed.

 We use referrals where they add real leverage.
 Not as a default step — but as a smart boost for the right role.

 Referrals come after readiness milestones.
-So your resume, positioning, and interview prep are already strong.
+So your resume, positioning, and interview preparation are already strong.

 We keep the ecosystem healthy long-term.
-Because a trusted referral is valuable — and we want it to stay valuable for you.
+A trusted referral is valuable — and we want it to stay valuable for every serious candidate.

 Referrals depend on